All You Need to Know About AFL Tipping

 Footy tipping is the well-known Australian past-time of picking which Australian Rules Football (AFL) teams will win their matches each week.
 Every tipper gets a point for effectively picking the winner and a point in the case of a draw.

 Towards the end of the season, the champion is the one with the most points, foreseeing the margin of the first match of each round serving as a tie-breaker.
-You can enjoy AFL Tipping at a platform like Sportsbet AFL to make good profits.
+You can enjoy AFL Tipping using a platform like Sportsbet AFL to share your excitement with your mates.

-There are many heuristics that one could utilize to choose the winners and losers for the week.
-Below, we will present a couple of basic heuristics for anticipating AFL match results so that you can make more money.
+There are many heuristics that one could utilise to choose the winners and losers for the week.
+Below, we will present a couple of basic heuristics for anticipating AFL match results.

-This surely isn’t a comprehensive list, yet for a tipper that isn’t generally paying attention to how teams are playing nowadays; each heuristic represents a means of accomplishing accuracy more than 50% while utilizing a single, easy-to-find data point.
+This surely isn’t a comprehensive list for a tipper who isn’t isn’t generally paying attention to how teams are playing nowadays; each heuristic represents a means of accomplishing accuracy more than 50% while utilising a single, easy-to-find data point.